dimitris-karapliafis/RdRpCATCH/README.md

 ## Installation

-### Installation instructions for testing phase

-RdRpCATCH will be available as a bioconda package soon.
-For the testing phase, we provide a tarball and a .yaml file to install the tool and its dependencies.
-The .tar.bz2 is created for Linux systems but should work on MacOS as well.
-(Windows is not supported)

 #### Prerequisites
 For the installation process, conda is required.
 If you don't have conda installed, you can find instructions on how to